 Chargrilled Octopus, Chickpea Fritter, Red Pepper and Mojo Verde (£9).
 Another successful dish and always features during my meals here – the octopus is perfectly tender with a meaty texture, smoky in flavour and the chickpea fritter has crisp exterior and soft, doughy interior.

 Padrón Peppers (£5) should also feature in any tapas meal and they’re done really well here.
-You will miss out if you don’t oder them!
+You will miss out if you don’t oder them.

 Courgette Flower Stuffed with Goat’s Cheese and Drizzled with Honey. (£4.5 each).
-Ok no big description needed for this one, a classic and what isn’t there to like about the sharp tang of goats cheese against the sweetness of courgette and sweetened by honey?
+Ok no big description needed for this one, a classic and what isn’t there to like about the sharp tang of goats cheese against the sweetness of courgette and honey?

 The Damage: Expect to pay £50-£75 pounds per head with wine of the later if you’re a piggy.